-The Company has been ranked as a top 20% TPEX company in the first, second and forth Corporate Governance Evaluation; a top 5% TPEX company in the third and fifth Corporate Governance Evaluation.
-In the future, we will continue to cooperate with all competent authorities in promoting and improving corporate governance evaluation to strengthen corporate governance.
+The Company has been ranked as a top 6~20% TPEX company in the sixth Corporate Governance Evaluation.
+We will continuously cooperate with all competent authorities in promoting and improving corporate governance evaluation to strengthen corporate governance.

 Note 1: Stakeholders' concerns and communication channels